-Note: The kernel parameter and shell limit values shown in the following section are recommended values only.
+Note: The parameter and shell limit values shown in this section are recommended values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-Refer to your operating system documentation for more information about tuning kernel parameters.
+See your operating system documentation for more information about tuning kernel parameters.